 - Create and properly vet RFIs to be sent to owner/design team

-- Generate project pay applications for final approval by PM/SPM staff
+- Generate project pay applications for final signature by accounting department

 - Attend business development events as a company representative